ampl/ampl.github.io/docs/source/solvers/gurobi.md

 ## Specifying solver options and solving a model

-After formulating the model in AMPL, execute the following to select x-gurobi as solver and pass the two options:
+After formulating the model in AMPL, execute the following to select gurobi as solver and pass the two options:
 `return_mipgap=3` and `outlev=1`.

 ```ampl